The Christchurch Transport Strategic Plan 2012–2042 is a 30-year vision for transport within the city, adopted by the

 Inside you’ll find information on proposals for traffic, freight, cycling, public transport and walking.
 You’ll also find information on what’s being planned in your neighbourhood.

-The Case for Change is the strategic and programme business cases for transport in Christchurch.
-The Strategic and Programme Cases have been prepared in accordance with the principles outlined in the NZ Transport Agency (NZTA) Business Case guidelines.
+The Case for Change comprises the strategic and programme business cases for transport in Christchurch.
+The Strategic and Programme Cases were prepared in accordance with the principles outlined in the NZ Transport Agency (NZTA) Business Case guidelines.

-The Strategic and Programme Business Cases have been developed collaboratively, with input from Environment Canterbury (ECan), Local Government New Zealand (LGNZ), NZ Transport Agency (NZTA) and Canterbury District Health Board (CDHB).
+The Strategic and Programme Business Cases were developed collaboratively, with input from Environment Canterbury (ECan), Local Government New Zealand (LGNZ), NZ Transport Agency (NZTA) and Canterbury District Health Board (CDHB).
 They form part of a wider suite of documents, which together outline the Council's case for investment.

 There are a number of roading and transport projects happening in and around Christchurch City to ensure traffic is managed and to accommodate an increase in commuters.

 Infrastructure is being repaired and rebuilt on a massive scale in Christchurch.
-As well as being challenging for day to day travel it has provided the opportunity to bring forward planned changes.
+It has been challenging for day-to-day travel but has provided the opportunity to bring forward planned changes.